AugustNagro/magnum/README.md

 ) derives DbCodec
 ```

-NO; Magnum only supports flat entity structures.
+NO; Magnum only supports deriving flat entity class structures.
 This keeps things simple and makes it obvious how the Scala entity class maps to the SQL table.

+We may add support for SQL UDTs (user defined types) in the future; however at the time of writing, UDTs are not well-supported by JDBC drivers.

-Additionally, SQL databases do not support such embeddings.
-The above example would be better expressed using a foreign key to an Address table, like so:
+You could also express the above example using a foreign key to an Address table, like so:

 ```scala
 @Table(H2DbType, SqlNameMapper.CamelToSnakeCase)